-While it might be really hard for you, it is really important that you do your best to work with the social worker and cooperate as much as you can.
-This is the best way to help your family stay together.
+It is really important that you do your best to work with the social worker and cooperate as much as you can, as this is the best way to help your family stay together.

-1. Listen to what the social worker is saying - don't ignore the problem - it will just get bigger if you ignore it!

-- 2. Keep in regular contact with the social worker find a good way to contact the social worker and keep in touch.
+- 1. Listen to what the social worker is saying don't ignore the problem it will just get bigger if you ignore it! - 2.
+Keep in regular contact with the social worker find a good way to contact the social worker and keep in touch.
 The best way might be by phone or voice recordings.
 If the social worker asks you to tell them about certain things like any health problems or accidents be sure to do so as soon as possible.
 Don't leave it and hope the problem will go away.
 If they don't answer straight away remember that they have lots of families to keep in touch with.
 Be sure to keep calling if you can or ask your advocate to help, if you have one. - 3.
 Try to be open and honest with the social worker this will mean they worry less and you can make some progress together.
 For example, if you don't understand what is expected of you tell the social worker so they can explain things better.
-Try to be honest about what is working well in your family and what isn't working so well.
-Sometimes, parents don't like to admit when there is a problem.
-But it is better for the social worker to see that you want to help your child and you understand why they are worried. - 4.
-If you need an interpreter to understand things properly, make sure the social worker knows this. - 5.
+If you need an interpreter to understand things properly, make sure the social worker knows this. - 4.
 Try to stay calm and polite, even when you are feeling scared or frustrated.
-Getting angry or defensive will make the social worker worry more.

-- 6. Try and find someone to support you, from a Roma community organisation, or a solicitor or both. - 7.
-Be open about being Roma.
+Getting angry or defensive will make the social worker worry more. - 5.
+Try and find someone to support you, from a Roma community organisation, or a solicitor or both.

+- 6. Be open about being Roma.
 If you feel able to, try and explain your point of view and experiences.
 You are the expert on your life!
 This may help the social worker understand your culture and any difficulties you may have in working with them.
-If you have a support worker you could ask for help with how to do this. - 8.
+If you have a support worker you could ask for help with how to do this. - 7.
 Make sure you don't ignore any paperwork that you are given or get sent.
 You need to read it or get someone else to help you read it.
 Then you need to reply to the social worker and keep the paperwork safe as a record.
-If you can, keep a copy of anything you send to the social worker. - 9.
-If you can, follow up with appointments and calls yourself.
-Sometimes, social workers are busy and there are delays with things they are supposed to arrange.
-It may not be your fault you did not take your child to an appointment, if no one ever sent you anything about it.
-But it shows the social worker how hard you are trying, if you remind them when you are waiting for things to be arranged. - 10.
-Try to speak to family members who might be able to help support you with your children or look after them if you and the social worker agree this is best, or if a court decides you are not able to look after them yourself.
-The sooner you can do this the better.

-- 11. Try to be open about any learning difficulties or disabilities you know or think your child has you can ask for your child to be assessed by a children's doctor if you are worried about their health or development. - 12.
+If you can, keep a copy of anything you send to the social worker. - 8.
+Try to speak to family members who might be able to help support you with your children or look after them if you and the social worker agree this is best, or if the court decides you are not able to look after them yourself.
+The sooner you can do this the better. - 9.
+Try to be open about any learning difficulties or disabilities you know or think your child has you can ask for your child to be assessed by a children's doctor if you are worried about their health or development. - 10.
 Don't sign anything you don't understand if you are asked to sign a document it means it is about something important.
 If you sign it the social worker will expect you to do the things it says in the document.
 If you don't understand what it says you won't be able to do what the social worker has asked you to do.
 This is likely to cause problems with the social worker.
 It is likely they will think you have understood but chosen not to do the important things they have asked.